Biotech Branding: How to Build a Biotechnology Brand Identity That Earns Trust

 Naming that is distinctive and safe.
 Biotech naming sits at the intersection of scientific terminology, regulatory compliance, and commercial distinctiveness.
 A biotech company name must be distinctive enough to own (generic scientific terms cannot be trademarked), scientifically appropriate (the naming conventions of the category carry meaning for the scientific community), and globally usable (biotech companies operate internationally from early stages and need names that function across languages and cultures).

-The trend toward compound scientific terms (-ix, -gen, -cell, -genomics) has produced a market where differentiation through naming is extremely difficult.
-Companies willing to take slightly more unusual naming approaches (Genentech's combination of "genetics" and "technology" was revolutionary when coined; Moderna was a novel combination of "modified" and "RNA") create stronger long-term brand equity.
+The trend toward compound scientific terms has produced a market where differentiation through naming is extremely difficult.
+Companies willing to take slightly more unusual approaches create stronger long-term brand equity.
+Genentech's combination of "genetics" and "technology" was revolutionary when coined.
+Moderna was a novel combination of "modified" and "RNA."
+These naming decisions created differentiated brand real estate that generic suffix names never could.
+For more on naming strategy in life sciences, see my guide to biotech company naming.

 The strongest biotech brand identities often draw their visual language from unexpected sources within the scientific or natural world: electron microscopy imagery abstracted into graphic forms, the mathematical relationships underlying biological processes expressed in precise geometric patterns, or the visual language of precision instruments and measurement.
 These approaches signal scientific depth without resorting to the category clichés that every competitor is also using.

-Communications design that translates science for each audience.
+Communications design that serves each audience separately.
 The materials a biotech company produces (website, investor deck, HCP resources, patient information, conference presence) must each be designed for their specific audience while maintaining consistent brand identity across all of them.
 This is harder than it sounds.
-A biotech website that is designed only for investors will alienate HCPs.
+A biotech website designed only for investors will alienate HCPs.
 A website designed only for patients will fail to inspire investor confidence.
 Building an information architecture that serves multiple audiences simultaneously requires genuine communications design expertise.

 The Visual Language of Biotech Branding: What Works and What Does Not